GabrielOnDelphi/Delphi-SSIM-ImageQuality/ReadMe.txt

 It also fixes two bugs.
 I also translated some unit tests.
 I HAVEN'T IMPLEMENTED _iqa_img_filter!
-The original C code can he found in the IQA folder or can be downloaded from http://tdistler.com/iqa
+The original C code can be downloaded from http://tdistler.com/iqa

 Copyright/Conditions